sbstnrmrz/twitter-clone/README.md

 # Twitter clone
-Made in HTML and Go
+Made with HTML and CSS for the frontend, Go and SQLite for the backend

 # Features
 - Create and log account